New London, Connecticut: Climate

-Using the Köppen climate classification New London has a temperate climate (called Humid Subtropical in some climate classifications).
+Using the Köppen climate classification New London has a warm temperate climate.
 This zone is defined as having a monthly mean temperature above 26.4 °F (−3 C) but below 64.4 °F (18 C) in the coldest month.

 The city experiences long, hot and humid summers, and cool to cold winters with snowfall on occasion.
 The city averages 2,300 hours of sunshine annually (higher than the USA average).
-New London lies in the broad transition zone between continental climates to the north in New England and southern Canada, and the Humid subtropical climates to the south of the middle and south Atlantic states.
+New London lies in the broad transition zone between continental climates to the north in New England and southern Canada, and the humid subtropical climates to the south along the lower East Coast.

 From May to late September, the southerly flow from the Bermuda High creates hot and humid tropical weather conditions.
 Daytime heating produces occasional thunderstorms with heavy but brief downpours.
 Daytime highs in summer are normally near 80 °F, with occasional heat waves bringing high temperatures into the 90's °F. Spring and Fall are mild in New London, with daytime highs in the 55° to 70 °F range and lows in the 40° to 50 °F range.
 The seaside location of the city creates a long growing season compared to areas inland.
-The first frost in the New London area is normally not until late October or early November, almost three weeks later than parts of northern Connecticut.
+The first freeze in the New London area is normally not until early November, almost two weeks later than parts of northern Connecticut.
 Winters are cool with a mix of rainfall and snowfall, or mixed precipitation.
 New London normally sees fewer than 25 days annually with snow cover.
 In mid-winter, there can be large differences in low temperatures between areas along the coastline and areas well inland, sometimes as much as 15 °F.